typeable/compaREST/test/golden/common/pathItem/operation/parameters/required/true/del/report.md

 ## **POST** /test

-Parameter `test2` has become required.
+Parameter `test2` is no longer required.